apache/mxnet/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Passed code style checking (`make lint`)
 - [ ] Changes are complete (i.e. I finished coding on this PR)
 - [ ] All changes have test coverage
 - [ ] For user-facing API changes, API doc string has been updated.
+For new C++ functions in header files, their functionalities and arguments are well-documented.
 - [ ] To my best knowledge, examples are either not affected by this change, or have been fixed to be compatible with this change

 ### Changes ###